Fall 2015 Enrollment

 100% of students living on campus.
 Students should expect to live on campus all 4 years.

 Denison University is set in the small town of Granville, Ohio.
-Students can walk the streets of this small town and enjoy restaurants and shops that line the main street.
-Students can also enjoy the local bike trails.
+Students can walk the streets of this quaint area and enjoy all the restaurants and shops that line the main street.
+Students can also enjoy the local bike trails, which traverse all throughout the beautiful community.

 |Black or African American||7%|